ralt/hermes/scripts/README.md

 # scripts

-A bunch of scripts to have a virtual block device and a key pair to run some tests.
+A bunch of scripts to have a virtual block device to run some tests.

 Basically, just run `./runme.sh /dev/loop0` and it should mount a custom block device on `/dev/loop0`, which will let you test.